HackingWithCODE/HackTheHolidays2018/README.md

 This reverse engineering project is broken down into five challenges within a single challenge binary (`SantasWorkshop.exe`).
 Each challenge is designed to teach a set of different skills and concepts related to binary reverse engineering.

 # YouTube
-We will be posting a version of this workshop on YouTube within the next week.
-Watch this secton of the README for a link to the playlist.
+Check out the [CO/DE YouTube channel](https://www.youtube.com/playlist?list=PLCJoIC7hiEqbvS5D0hnWL9JuiQQTyx-CW) for a series of videos that cover a version of this material.

 # Platform
 This project is designed for Windows.
 Much of the code will translate to Linux and MacOS, but there is use of Windows-specific APIs and structures that will prevent it from working if build for non-Windows platforms.